Digital rights in the Caribbean: Jamaica

 There have been two attempts to implement the National Identification System (NIDS) bill in Jamaica.
 The first one was proposed in 2017 and dropped in 2019, when the Court indicated that the bill was being unjustifiably breaching Jamaicans' rights to privacy and equality, among others.
 In 2020, a new version of the bill was proposed.
 In 2021, civil society served recommendations to parliamentarians but most of them were not taken into account.

-One of the many criticisms is the disproportionately large amounts of personal information personal information being collected.
+One of the many criticisms is the disproportionately large amounts of personal information being collected.
 Gathering biometric data was particularly signaled to be not necessary to provide legal identity and being a target for potential leaks and illegitimate access.
 The Jamaican government has already mistakenly exposed personal data, as seen in the JamCOVID app scandal that made public the immigration record of hundreds of thousands of travelers, as well as their COVID test results.

 Other concerns expressed to parliamentarians and senators include opening the door for the disclosure of information to third parties in the future, and dismissing stronger safeguards for authentication logs, potentially providing space for profiling and surveilling citizens.
 In October 2021 the Lower House passed the bill.